 No, I yearned for the fabled Thruxton, nothing less,

-But I was to be seduced by a tarted up Vixen, and no debt,
+But I was seduced by a cheap tarted up Viper, and less debt,

-She possessed the fine lines and promise of the true coquette.
+Still, she retained the svelte lines and promise of the true coquette.

 In my garage she’s sat, submitting to my caress,